DannyNemer/git-style-guide/README.md

   Set name of `user` to 'danny'
   ```

 1. When renaming or moving a file, use `git mv` instead of plain `mv`, and omit changes to the file contents because the whole file is marked new regardless.
 Use `--follow` with `git log` on the renamed file in the future.
-Use the following syntax for commit summaries when renaming or moving a file.
+Use the following syntax for such commit summaries:

   ```perl
   Rename 'danny-util.js' → 'dantil.js'